Seattle auditor to investigate City Light practices after complaints over huge electricity bills

 Some customers accustomed to paying bills of a few hundreds dollars have been slammed with bills totaling thousands of dollars and then struggled to get answers from the utility.
 Even former City Light experts have had trouble.

+For example, retired City Light advisers Bob Klug and Linda Lockwood said they were “completely ignored for two months” earlier this year after contacting the utility about a $2,002.04 bill for their Laurelhurst home that was more than three times as large as their largest bill in 2017.
+They eventually were credited $1,241.98 after writing the mayor.

-Their complaints have come, Mosqueda noted, as the City Light has been installing new “advanced meters,” which send automatic reads to the utility’s computer system.
-The advanced meters aren’t directly causing any erroneous bills, Thomsen insisted.
+Such complaints have come, Mosqueda noted, as the City Light has been installing new “advanced meters,” which send automatic reads to the utility’s computer system.
+Klug and Lockwood received their erroneous bill after the technician who installed their advanced meter didn’t input the reading from their old meter, which confused City Light’s billing system.

+The advanced meters, most of which should be installed by the end of 2018, aren’t directly causing any erroneous bills, Thomsen insisted.
 On the contrary, “Having the new meters in place will eliminate most estimated reads,” he said.
 “We won’t need to send a person to manually read the meter.”

 Mosqueda said she wants the audit to address how City Light deals with catch-up bills, resolves customer complaints and appeals, accommodates blindsided customers and reimburses customers who have been overcharged.
-She said the review should concentrate on improving management practices and procedures rather than blaming City Light workers.
+She said the review should concentrate on management practices and procedures rather than blaming City Light workers.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.